-Our Aboriginal and Torres Strait Islander (ATSI) Tertiary Scholarships program provides financial support to students from disadvantaged backgrounds.
-This program works to address systemic barriers to education by increasing access to tertiary studies for Aboriginal and/or Torres Strait Islander students.
-This helps to ensure that Scholarship recipients can achieve a better quality of life for themselves, their families and their communities.
-Through extensive consultations with students, mentors and supervisors from ATSI university community centres, appropriate and effective support mechanisms have been developed to meet the needs of Scholarship recipients.
+Our Scholarship program works to address systemic barriers to education by increasing access to tertiary studies for First Nations students through providing financial support.
+This helps to ensure that scholarship recipients can achieve a better quality of life for themselves, their families and communities.
+Through extensive consultations with students, mentors and supervisors from First Nations university community centres, appropriate and effective support mechanisms have been developed to meet the needs of scholarship recipients.

 Mary MacKillop Today has been working in partnership with Good Shepherd Australia New Zealand (GSANZ) since 2008.
-In this time Good Shepherd have supported over 50 First Nations women to study at tertiary level through the Good Shepherd Reconciliation Scholarship for women.
-This scholarship is dedicated to empowering Aboriginal and/or Torres Strait Islander women to access and achieve their academic goals.
-Since 2008 over 40 graduates from across Australia, studying a broad spectrum of sectors including Medicine, Education, Arts, Social work, Psychology and Law have been supported through the Good Shepherd Reconciliation Scholarship for women.
+During this time Good Shepherd have supported many First Nations women to study at tertiary level through the Good Shepherd Reconciliation Scholarship for women.
+The scholarship is dedicated to empowering First Nations women to access and achieve their academic goals.
+This has resulted in First Nations women across Australia successfully completing tertiary studies in fields as varied as Medicine, Education, Arts, Social work, Anthropology, Psychology and Law.

 - The completion of a tertiary degree increases students’ abilities to overcome disadvantage; empower themselves; effect social change; and positively impact future generations of learners.

 - The knowledge and skills acquired through education improves students earning potential and ability to invest wisely in their future and that of their families.

 - The scholarships help relieve physical and emotional pressures associated with financial struggle, reducing the drop-out rate of First Nations students at tertiary education level.